JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 rememver the pgup, pgdn, keys and right click+mouse for panning

-download uassets provided here and move them to
+download uassets provided here

-BP_FlyingPawn.uasset
-`~/AirSim/Unreal/Environments/Blocks/Plugins/AirSim/Content/Blueprints`

-and defaultMat.uasset, DJI_S900.uasset, DJI_MotorProp.uasset
+BP_FlyingPawn.uasset, defaultMat.uasset, DJI_S900.uasset, DJI_MotorProp.uasset

-~/AirSim/Unreal/Environments/Blocks/Plugins/AirSim/Content/Models
+and move them to

+`~/AirSim/Unreal/Environments/Blocks/Content/Hexacopter`

 open the project iwith the unreal engine editor

 on the Content Browser at the bottom

-click the "View Options" at the bottom right to make sure that plugin content is displayed

-then click the icon on the left of "Filter" to show AirSim's content

-find FlyingPawnHex under "Blueprints", right click and select "Edit.."
+find FlyingPawnHex.uasset under "Hexacopter", right click and select "Edit.."

 if necessary, under "Components" on the left, select "BodyMesh"

 on the right, under "Static Mesh" open the dropdown menu and select "DJI_S900"

-similarly, you might need to re set the Static Mesh field of "Prop3" "Prop2" "Prop1" "Prop0" etc to "DJI_MotorProp" (it should not be the case this might happen if the relative paths between assets have changed)
+similarly, you might need to re set the Static Mesh field of "Prop3" "Prop2" "Prop1" "Prop0" 4, 5 etc
+to "DJI_MotorProp" (it should not be the case this might happen if the relative paths between assets have changed)

-if neessary use the "Viewport" for place the 6 propellers in the right positions on each arm

-change the "Position Grid Snap" value from 10 to 1
+if neessary use the "Viewport" for place the 6 propellers in the right positions on each arm change the "Position Grid Snap" value from 10 to 1

 close and UE4